clawpack/doc/doc/googleearth_plotting.rst

 by providing links to your archive KMZ file in HTML webpages.
 Collaborators can download the KMZ file and open it in a Google Earth browser.

-You may find that the KMZ file is too large to make downloading convenient.
-In this case, you can provide a light-weight KML file that contains a link to your KMZ file stored on a host server.
+If you find that the KMZ file is too large to make downloading convenient, you can provide a light-weight KML file that contains a link to your KMZ file stored on a host server.
 Collaborators can then open this KML file in Google Earth and browse your results remotely.

+VisClaw offers an option to automatically create a sample KML file containing a link to your KMZ file.
 To create this KML file, you should set the `plotdata` attribute `kml_publish` to the url address of your host server where the KMZ files will be stored.
 For example, the Chile file above is stored at::